pablodecm/phd_thesis/src/102_chapter_2.md

-In this section, a generative view of the main physical mechanisms that are happening both in the proton-proton collisions and when particles propagate through the CMS detector is first included.
+In this section, a generative view of the main physical mechanisms that are happening both in the proton-proton collisions and when particles propagate through the CMS detector is first discussed.
 Such overview doubles as an introduction of the next section, where a description of how realistic simulations of the detector readouts (i.e. events) can be obtained using computational tools is provided.